Contractors affected by COVID-19 – is invoking force majeure the easier way to obtain relief and compensation?

 PRC Law provides for a definition of the legal concept of force majeure and excuses non performance of contractual obligations resulting therefrom.

-The China Council for the Promotion of International Trade (“CCPIT”), accredited with Beijing’s Commerce Ministry announced at the end of January 2020 that companies in China could request a force majeure certificate if their business with overseas partners was affected by the COVID 19 outbreak.
+The China Council for the Promotion of International Trade (“CCPIT”), accredited with Beijing’s Commerce Ministry announced at the end of January 2020 that companies in China could request a force majeure certificate if their business with overseas partners was affected by the COVID-19 outbreak.
 Such force majeure certificates are designed to enable affected parties to be excused for failing to timely perform their contractual obligations due to extraordinary circumstances beyond their control.
 Such certificates have already been widely issued and they will probably be accepted by courts on the Chinese domestic market and abroad for international contracts governed by PRC Law.
 It remains to be seen if they will be given effect with respect to contracts governed by other systems of law and in particular common law;

 Force Majeure is not a common law legal concept